coldbox-modules/cbelasticsearch/readme.md

 By default the following are in place, without additional configuration:

 ```
-elasticsearch = {
+moduleSettings = {
+	"cbElasticsearch" : {
 		//The native client Wirebox DSL for the transport client
 		client="JestClient@cbElasticsearch",
 		// The default hosts - an array of host connections
 		//  - REST-based clients (e.g. JEST):  round robin connections will be used
 		//  - Socket-based clients (e.g. Transport):  cluster-aware routing used
 		hosts = [
 			//The default connection is made to http://127.0.0.1:9200
 			{
 				serverProtocol:'http',
 				serverName:'127.0.0.1',
 				//Socket-based connections will use 9300
 				serverPort:'9200'
 			}
 		],
 		// The default index
 		defaultIndex = "cbElasticsearch",
 		// The default number of shards to use when creating an index
 		defaultIndexShards = 3,
 		// The default number of index replicas to create
 		defaultIndexReplicas = 0
 		// Whether to use separate threads for client transactions
 		multiThreaded = true,
 		// The maximum number of connections allowed per route ( e.g. search URI endpoint )
 		maxConnectionsPerRoute = 10,
 		// The maxium number of connectsion, in total for all Elasticsearch requests
 		maxConnections = 100
+	}
 };
 ```